-The best places to stay in Milan are the Duomo and Navigli area, explained in detail in this post about this prominent Italian city
+The best places to stay in Milan are the focus of this article, explaining in detail why you should visit this amazing Italian city

 The best places to stay in Milan are an excellent choice if you want to enjoy the Italian cuisine, the architecture and the fashion boutiques in this prestigious Italian city.